 If this sounds like your idea of fun, use the code 'montenegropulse' to get 10% off your game!

 Blue Cave Boat Tour – one of the most popular tours from Kotor is a 3 hour speed boat trip to Our Lady of the Rocks and the Blue Cave.
 It’s fascinating, lots of fun and takes you to some of Montenegro’s top attractions.

-Great Montenegro Tour – an all day tour that covers an incredible amount.
-On the tour you see Njeguši village, Lovćen National Park, the Petar II Petrović Njegoš Mausoleum, Cetinje, Skadar Lake National Park, Pavlova Strana, Rijeka Crnojevića, Sveti Stefan and Budva.
+Great Montenegro Tour – this is an all day tour that covers an incredible amount.
+On this tour you'll see Njeguši village, Lovćen National Park, the Petar II Petrović Njegoš Mausoleum, Cetinje, Skadar Lake National Park, Pavlova Strana, Rijeka Crnojevića, Sveti Stefan and Budva.

 Staying in Kotor old town is a wonderful experience.
 The beautiful surroundings and ambiance of the old town combined with the convenience of having dozens of restaurants, bars and tour options within a few minutes’ walk make this a wonderful place to stay.

-Here are some of my favourite places to stay in Kotor old town:
+Here are some of the best places to stay in Kotor old town:

 Hotel Villa Duomo – a beautiful 4 star hotel that has studio, one- and two-bedroom apartments on St Tryphon Square.